 This move is a great way to mix up your shoulder training, but it does require the use of some gym equipment.
 Changing the angles of your muscle training can really target your deltoids in a way they aren’t used to.
 This will help you gain strength.

-Muscles worked: rear and middle deltoids
+Muscles worked: rear and middle deltoids, trapezius, rhomboids

-- Stand with feet hip-width apart.
+- Stand with your feet hip-width apart, facing the cable machine.

-Equipment needed: a read deltoid machine
+Equipment needed: rear deltoid machine

 - Squeeze your shoulder blades together, like a set of elevator doors.